Registration for the Blue Ridge Marathon is handled by Active.com. Online registration closes at midnight April 23, 2014.

 After 4 miles of climbing and descending, the course returns to the Blue Ridge Parkway where runners will re-trace their steps toward Mill Mountain.
 Participants will then ascend Mill Mountain (the part not covered on the first pass) to the famous Mill Mountain Star, overlooking the beautiful Roanoke Valley and — much of the course still to be run!

 From the Star, runners will encounter another major 2-mile decent down Prospect Avenue – also known as the “old road” to Mill Mountain.
 Back on the valley floor the final 10 miles is rolling with several challenging hills.
-Don’t let mile 18 sneak up on you!
+Don’t let mile 18 and 24 sneak up on you!

 The Valley section of the course briefly skirts the Roanoke River before turning into the historic and scenic area known as South Roanoke, famous for its beautiful homes.
 Be aware of a long climb on Avenham and Peakwood Avenues as you turn into the neighborhood.
 You will crest the hill right at 20 miles.